cunnie/writings/NaNoWriMo.md

 He stuck the syringe in one of the bottles, a clear bottle with clear fluid.
 She couldn't read the label, but she suspected phenobarbitol — it was a tried-and-true sedative.

+He pointed the syringe directly upwards, flicked it three times, then squeezed out a single drop to make sure there were no air bubbles.

+"I really wish you wouldn't do this," she said, utterly calm.

+"If it helps, I'm not happy about doing this either."

+She remained still while he tried to find a vein.
+"Got it!
+Damn, too far, let me go back."

+He moved the syringe around trying to find the vein.
+He tried to be still, but he was still trembling.
+She grimaced.
+Finally she said, "Max, you're butchering my arm.
+Let me do it, okay?"

+"Okay.
+Here it is." he passed her the syringe.

+She took the syringe.
+She held it in her right hand, slid the needle into the vein in the crook of her left elbow, and slowly pushed the plunger.
+When the plunger was all the way in she asked, "Are you ready with the bandage?"

+"Ready".

+"I'm pulling out now."
+She knew she had approximately 30 seconds once she started pushing the plunger before she passed out.
+The last thing she remembered saying was "Hold me because I'm about to pass out".
+Over Max's shoulder she could see Tyrion squinting at her.

+---